A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Short answer: yes!

-However, HARO is the most popular, being the first.
+However, HARO is one of the most popular.

-But if you’d like to try other link building tools, you can check the following:
+But if you’d like to try other similar tools and services, you can check the following:

-• Terkel: has integrations that let you check domain ratings.
-But there are only a few journalists on the platform compared to HARO.
+- Terkel: It has integrations that let you check domain ratings, but only a few journalists are on the platform compared to HARO.

-If you work predominantly for the UK audience, check the PressPlugs.
-Unfortunately, it doesn’t have a free plan.
+- If your target audience is predominantly the UK audience, check the PressPlugs.
+Unfortunately, there is no free plan.

 How Can You Get Results On HARO As a Beginner?